H. A. Silva

-Vice Admiral Hikkaduwage Ananda Silva, VSV (4 January 1936 – 24 November 1999) was a Sri Lankan senior naval officer who was the 11th Commander of the Sri Lankan Navy.
+Admiral Hikkaduwage Ananda Silva, VSV (4 January 1936 – 24 November 1999) was a Sri Lankan senior naval officer who was the 11th Commander of the Sri Lankan Navy.

 Education

 Educated at S. Thomas' College, Mount Lavinia, Silva excelled in sports and studies.
 He won several prizes and won colours for cricket, athletics, boxing and also was the Vice Captain of the College Boxing Team.
 His brother was Major General Gratian Silva.

 Naval career

 Silva joined the then Royal Ceylon Navy as an officer cadet on 12 October 1953 at the age of 17.
 He was selected for officer training at Britannia Royal Naval College in Dartmouth and graduate in 1956 at the top of his batch.
 Subsequently as an acting sub lieutenant, he completed the Junior Naval Officers (Lieutenants) Course at the Royal Naval College, Greenwich and attended HMS Mercury and the Royal Naval Engineering College for specialist training.
 He undertook his sea training on board Royal Navy aircraft carrier HMS Triumph (R16) in the Mediterranean and the North Sea.

-On his return to Ceylon, he was promoted to Lieutenant and served in several staff appointments at sea and on shore.
+On his return to Ceylon, he was promoted to lieutenant and served in several staff appointments at sea and on shore.
 As Lieutenant Commander, he attended the Defence Services Staff College, Wellington in 1972.
-Between 1975 and 1980, with the rank of Commander he served as the Commanding Officer of SLNS Gajabahu, SLNS Sanudra Devi and the shore establishments SLNS Tissa, SLNS Elara and SLNS Gemunu.
-Promoted to Captain, he was appointed Naval Officer in Charge, Trincomalee.
+Between 1975 and 1980, with the rank of commander he served as the Commanding Officer of SLNS Gajabahu, SLNS Sanudra Devi and the shore establishments SLNS Tissa, SLNS Elara and SLNS Gemunu.
+Promoted to captain, he was appointed Naval Officer in Charge, Trincomalee.
 He also held appointment as Master of the Ceylon Shipping Corporation ship MV Lanka Kanthi.
 In 1981, he graduated from the National Defence College, New Delhi.